The Writing Initiative for Service and Engagement (WISE)

-Through the PWR’s Writing Initiative for Service and Engagement (WISE), founded in 2008, the program has integrated service-learning and civic engagement throughout its lower- and upper-division writing courses.
-Students in WISE course sections research and produce written, spoken, digital, and/or multimedia projects about, with, and/or for university and non-profit agencies that deal with pressing social issues such as literacy, poverty, food security, and environmental justice.
+Through the PWR’s Writing Initiative for Service and Engagement (WISE), founded in 2008, the program has integrated community-engaged writing throughout its lower- and upper-division courses.
+Students in WISE course sections research and produce written, spoken, digital, and/or multimedia projects about, with, and for university and community-based organizations that deal with social issues such as literacy, poverty, food, and sustainability.
 Courses combine traditional academic research and readings with community-based work to enrich the educational experience and encourage students to understand real world applications of rhetorical situations and theories.
 While WISE courses meet all traditional PWR course goals appropriate to the course number, additional learning objectives might include that a student be able to:

 Associate Director for Service-Learning and Outreach

 Program for Writing and Rhetoric